chamudith200/StegBMP/README.md

 # StegBMP

-A simple steganography program tht can encode and decode data into/from BMP files using LBS written in C language
+A simple steganography program tht can encode and decode data into/from BMP files using LSB written in C language

 ### How to buld
 ``` bash